vincentzork/back2school/README.md

 Python tutorials

 loops
-let us start with loops you slivering fool beg for mercy idiot
+let us start with loops you sniveling fool beg for mercy idiot